Ashraful7679/Image-Search-App/README.md

-# Image-Search-App
+# My Journey with Google Apps Script & CRUD

 A web-based dashboard to search, display, and manage customer data with images.
 Features include pagination, custom card design, and integrated search functionalities.

-My Journey with Google Apps Script & CRUD:
 In 2020, during the global COVID-19 pandemic, I was first introduced to the concept of CRUD (Create, Read, Update, Delete) functionality.
 While in lockdown, I decided to take this time to learn how to develop this fundamental feature.
 However, the journey wasn’t easy, and I encountered numerous challenges along the way.

 That’s when I discovered an incredible YouTube channel called 'Learn Google Sheets & Excel Spreadsheets' Channel link: https://www.youtube.com/@ExcelGoogleSheets.
 This channel was a turning point for me.
 Despite the creator never revealing his identity or face, the content was invaluable.
 The lessons taught me more than I could have imagined, and if these courses had a price tag, they would have easily been worth over $20,000-$50,000.